 - Students must respect the feelings of others at all times. - Public behaviour should not cause embarrassment to other students, to staff or to the public.
-Members of staff will put an immediate stop to such behaviour. - At all times, couples must behave in a way which would be appropriate if a member of staff were in the room and in a way which would not cause embarrassment to other members of the house. - Any students found engaging in sexual behaviour will be rusticated or permanently excluded. - Students must be aware of the provisions of the Sexual Offences Act (2003), which may criminalise some behaviour, particularly where there is a difference in age between the students. - Common rooms are provided in all houses for hosting visitors.
+Members of staff will put an immediate stop to such behaviour. - At all times, couples must behave in a way which would be appropriate if a member of staff were in the room and in a way which would not cause embarrassment to other members of the house. - Any students found engaging in sexual behaviour will be Rusticated or Permanently Excluded. - Students must be aware of the provisions of the Sexual Offences Act (2003), which may criminalise some behaviour, particularly where there is a difference in age between the students. - Common rooms are provided in all houses for hosting visitors.
 When students visit other houses, they may only go between the entry to the house and the designated common rooms.
 Signing in/out must always be done when appropriate.
-Any visitor going beyond the appropriate common rooms into another area of the ground floor of the house or above may be rusticated. - Any couple who are behind a locked or blocked door and who can be reasonably suspected of sexually intimacy will be rusticated. - The same rules and guidelines apply on all school trips, both during term time and in the holidays.
+Any visitor going beyond the appropriate common rooms into another area of the ground floor of the house or above may be Rusticated. - Any couple who are behind a locked or blocked door and who can be reasonably suspected of sexually intimacy will be Rusticated. - The School views the creation and sharing of 'nudes' and semi-nudes' as a safeguarding matter.
+For further details and guidance on how the School would deal with such activity, please see the 'Safeguarding and Child Protection' Policy. - The same rules and guidelines apply on all school trips, both during term time and in the holidays.
 Staff in charge of such trips will always issue their own detailed guidelines on all aspects of that particular trip before it takes place.
 Misbehaviour on school trips may attract more punitive sanctions than misbehaviour when in school.